 - Abbasov, N., 2021.
 Antigovernment Protests and Commitment to Democratic Principles.
 Problems of Post-Communism, pp.1-15.

-- Abbasov, N., and Siroky, D. S. (2018).
-Joining the club: Explaining Alliance Preferences in the South Caucasus’ for Publication in Caucasus Survey, Caucasus Survey (awarded the Preregistration Prize from the Center for Open Science).
+- Abbasov, N. and Siroky, D., 2018.
+Joining the club: explaining alliance preferences in the South Caucasus.
+Caucasus Survey, 6(3), pp.252-267 (awarded the Preregistration Prize of the Center for Open Science).

 - Namig Abbasov and Emil Souleimanov, “Post-War Situation in Karabakh: Major Issues Preventing Peace and Reconciliation”, Central Asia-Caucasus Institute (CACI) Book Project about The Forty Four-Day War, forthcoming.

-- 2021 Namig Abbasov, “Global Backlash against Gay Rights: Why do States Repress Sexual Minorities?”, Global Human Rights Hub.
+- Namig Abbasov.
+2021.
+“Global Backlash against Gay Rights: Why do States Repress Sexual Minorities?”, Global Human Rights Hub.

-- 2020 Namig Abbasov and Emil Souleimanov, “Putin as Pyhrrus Russia in Syria and Libya”, Osteuropa.
+- Namig Abbasov and Emil Souleimanov.
+2020.
+“Putin as Pyhrrus Russia in Syria and Libya”, Osteuropa.

 - Souleimanov, E.A. and Abbasov, N., 2020.
 Why Russia Has Not (Yet) Won Over Syria and Libya.
 Middle East Policy, 27(2), pp.81-93.